PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 ![3d ASCII Demo](http://i.imgur.com/Mm5OksT.gif)
 Here is the 3d effect in all its glory.

-Now, let's get to the technical aspect of things.
-In order to schieve this, all you should need is a 3d engine/framework which supports post processing.
+Now, let's get to the technical side of things.
+In order to achieve this, all you should need is a 3d engine/framework which supports post processing.
 I used unity for the quick setup because I wanted to get this running without writing a 3d framework first.
 If you want to use Unity as well, you might be thinking that Post Processing requieres Unity Pro.
 It does, but with a package called [Indie Effects](http://forum.unity3d.com/threads/indieeffects-bringing-almost-aaa-quality-post-process-fx-to-unity-indie.198568/) you can achieve similar effects to the ones in Unity Pro.
-I'll leave it to you to install Indie Effects and setup a simple scene you want to ASCIIfy, but after setting everything up, your project should look something like this:
+I'll leave it to you to install Indie Effects and set up a simple scene you want to ASCIIfy, but after setting everything up, your project should look something like this:

 ![Basic Unity Project](http://i.imgur.com/6zsevcC.png)
 Notice that the IndieEffects Package is already installed

 In the Indie Effects directory you will see a few sub-directories, the ones which are interesting to us are Classes/ and ShaderDir/Normal/.
 In these directories is everything you need to create your own shader.
-After looking at a few Effects, you will have realized that an Indie Effect is made up of 2 components: 1 JS Script + 1 Shader = 1 Effect.
+After looking at a few Effects, you will have realized that an Indie Effect is made up of 2 components: 1 Script + 1 Shader = 1 Effect.
 There's nothing stopping us from making our own now!
-Firstly, I created a new foder in my Assets for keeping everything clean.
-Now, we need a JS file and a shader fle.
+Firstly, I created a new folder in my Assets to keep everything organized.
+Now, we need a JS file and a shader file.
 Both can be created from the context menu in the Project window.
-To start off, we simply create a shader that does nothing but acts as a template.
+To start off, we simply create a shader that does nothing but act as a template.

 ###JavaScript
 ```javascript